Education in Australia: Preschool

 Government provision in Australia during the years before children start school is a relatively recent innovation.
 Historically, preschool and pre-prep programs in Australia were relatively unregulated, and children were cared for in informal ways by baby-sitters and by members of their families and close associates.
-While still not mandatory for children to attend, the Federal Government has had a focus since 2009 on encouraging families to enrol their children (from around 4 years of age) in a preschool or kindergarten that delivers quality early childhood education and care.
+While still not mandatory for children to attend, the Federal Government has had a focus since 2009 on encouraging families to enroll their children (from around 4 years of age) in a preschool or kindergarten that delivers quality early childhood education and care.
 Federal and state legislation requires preschool services to implement and deliver programming based on the nationally approved Early Years Learning Framework, implemented from 2009.
 The first exposure many Australian children have to learn with others outside of traditional parenting is daycare or a parent-run playgroup.
 This sort of activity is not generally considered schooling, as preschool education is separate from primary school in all states and territories except Western Australia—where pre-school education is taught as part of the primary school system—and Victoria, where the state framework, the Victorian Early Years Learning and Development Framework (VEYLDF) covers children from birth to eight years old, is used by some schools over the national framework.
 In Queensland, preschool programs are often called Kindergarten or Pre-Prep and are usually privately run but attract state government funding if run for at least 600 hours a year and delivered by a registered teacher.